-RITA* – the radioactivity thin-layer-chromatography detector – uses a linear analyser detector, which is sensitive over the entire chromatogram trace from start to finish.
-The entrance window can be open for H-3-applications or closed for C-14 or any other beta- or beta+ radiation emitting nuclides.
-Many gamma radiation-emitting nuclides are emitting beta radiation as well.
-The pure gamma emitting nuclides can be detected because they produce some Compton electrons.
+RITA * - the thin layer chromatography radioactivity detector - uses a linear analyzer detector, which is sensitive over the entire trace of the chromatogram from start to finish.
+The input window can be opened for H-3 applications or closed for C-14 or any other nuclide emitting beta- or beta + radiation.
+Many gamma-emitting nuclides also emit beta radiation.
+Pure gamma emitting nuclides can be detected as they produce Compton electrons.

 RITA* has 2 simultaneous sensing electrodes: the delay line determines the location of the counted event; the pulse height of the counting wire is used for the electronic collimation.
 Thus, high energy beta radiation can be detected with high resolution using a narrow collimator window.

 RITA* is an extended version of MARITA that can measure automatically many single traces one after the other.
 The RITA* detector is elevated after the end of the measurement and moved automatically to the next trace position.
 Multi traces can be displayed as a 3-dimensional presentation or as a 2-dimensional distribution over the entire 200 x 200 mm TLC plate.